How we built PayDirect

 - Open banking payments are one way.

-To reduce the burden on our customers, we built PayDirect — a new payment product that combines open banking with the fastest payment rails in the UK and Europe.You can read more about the different use cases that PayDirect supports in — in this blog post we will instead take a look behind the scenes and delve deeper into the technology that powers our new product.
+To reduce the burden on our customers, we built PayDirect — a new payment product that combines open banking with the fastest payment rails in the UK and Europe.You can read more about the different use cases that PayDirect supports in our launch article — in this blog post we will instead take a look behind the scenes and delve deeper into the technology that powers our new product.

 Closing the loopHow does PayDirect work?
 When a merchant onboards to PayDirect, we provision an e-money wallet for each of the currencies we support.
 Each wallet has an IBAN and can receive funds over all the payment rails supported for that currency.Let’s look, for example, at the UK.
 Here, a merchant can: